canonical/lxd/doc/authentication.md

 1. The user is asked to confirm that this is indeed the server's fingerprint, which they can manually check by connecting to the server or by asking someone with access to the server to run the info command and compare the fingerprints.
 1. The server attempts to authenticate the client:
    - If the client certificate is in the server's trust store, the connection is granted.
-   - If the client certificate is not in the server's trust store and a trust password is set, the server prompts the user for the trust password.
+   - If the client certificate is not in the server's trust store, the server prompts the user for a token or the trust password.
-     If the provided trust password matches, the client certificate is added to the server's trust store and the connection is granted.
+     If the provided token or trust password matches, the client certificate is added to the server's trust store and the connection is granted.
      Otherwise, the connection is rejected.
-   - If the client certificate is not in the server's trust store and no trust password is set, the connection is rejected.

 To revoke trust to a client, remove its certificate from the server with `lxc config trust remove FINGERPRINT`.